JocysCom/UMQF/MORA/UMQF.md

 ### 1 Mark – victim of homicide

+Context: Alex contracted a hitman to assassinate Mark, using an intermediary to execute the lethal action.

 - ΔOS(Mark) = −1.00 (death)
 - VSA(Mark) = 0.58 (average adult, see Case 1 template)
 - Tc = 1.00 (entire remaining life lost)